-Make sure no users are logged on to BRM.
+Make sure no users are logged in to BRM.

 Go to the directory where the Third-Party package is installed and source the source.me file.

 Note:You can use the -console parameter to run the installation in command-line mode.
 To use the graphical user interface (GUI) installation, install a GUI application such as X Windows and set the DISPLAY environment variable before you install the software.

 Follow the instructions displayed during installation.
-The default installation directory for the upgrade package is opt/portal/7.4.
+The default installation directory for the partitioning package is opt/portal/7.5.

-Note:The installation program does not prompt you for the installation directory if BRM or the upgrade package is already installed on the machine and automatically installs the package in the directory in which BRM is installed (BRM_Home).
+Note:The installation program does not prompt you for the installation directory if BRM or the partitioning package is already installed on the machine and automatically installs the package in the directory in which BRM is installed (BRM_Home).

-Go to the directory where you installed the upgrade package and source the source.me file:
+Go to the directory where you installed the partitioning package and source the source.me file:

-The nonpartitioning-to-partitioning upgrade configuration file, partition.cfg, controls the parameters of your upgrade.
-If necessary, change these parameters to meet your business requirements.
+The partitioning conversion configuration file, partition.cfg, controls the parameters of your conversion.
+If necessary, change the parameters to meet your business requirements.

 Change the default parameters as necessary.
 For information on each parameter, see the comments in the partition.cfg file.